TO/FROM THE AIRPORT

-A10 Citybus “Cityflyer” to Ap Lei Chau via Lantau Link, Western Harbour Crossing, Kennedy Town, Mt Davis Road, Chi Fu, Wah Fu and Aberdeen.
+A10 Citybus “Cityflyer” to Ap Lei Chau (Lee Lok Street)via Lantau Link, Western Harbour Crossing, Kennedy Town, Mt Davis Road, Chi Fu, Wah Fu, Aberdeen, South Horizons, Ap Lei Chau Estate.
 Frequency every 30 mins daily from 06-50 to 00-20.
 Fare HK$48

-A11 Citybus “Cityflyer” to North Point Ferry Piers via Lantau Link, Western Harbour Crossing, Sheung Wan, Central, Admiralty (journeys from airport only), Wan Chai, Causeway Bay and Fortress Hill.
+A11 Citybus “Cityflyer” to North Point Ferry Pier Public Transport Interchange via Lantau Link, Western Harbour Crossing, Sheung Wan, Central, Admiralty (journeys from airport only), Wan Chai, Causeway Bay and Fortress Hill.
 Frequency every 15-30 mins daily from 06-10 to 01-00.
 Fare HK$40

 A12 Citybus “Cityflyer” to Siu Sai Wan via Lantau Link, Western Harbour Crossing, West Point, Central (journeys from Siu Sai Wan only), Wan Chai (journeys from airport only), Island Eastern Corridor, Taikoo Shing, Sai Wan Ho.
 Frequency every 20-30 mins daily from 06-00 to 00-10.
 Fare HK$45

 E11 Citybus to Tin Hau Bus Terminus via Tung Chung Centre then follows same route as A11 but terminates at Tin Hau Bus Terminus, Causeway Bay.
 Every 12-20 mins daily from 05-20 to 24-00.
-Note - buses on "E" prefix bus services have limited luggage space and take a longer route than "A" prefix routes serving the same districts resulting in longer journey times.
+Note - buses on "E" prefix bus services take a longer route than "A" prefix routes serving the same districts resulting in longer journey times.
 Fare HK$21

 KOWLOON (AND CLEARWATER BAY PENINSULA)